 What are the Different Gutter Design Styles?

-If you are eager to install a gutter system in your home, be sure to check all the design styles in the market and consult a helpful gutter glossary.
+If you are eager to install a gutter system in your home, be sure to check all the design styles in the market and consult a helpful gutter glossary like this one.
 That way, you’ll make the right choices as far as the choice of materials and gutter designs are concerned.

 Here are some of the common roof gutter designs.

 - Flat roof box gutter design- used in larger roofs as they hold more water.
 Due to their rugged design, they are best installed when the building is being built.

 - Hidden roof gutter design – They are also known as built-in gutters.
 Instead of attaching a gutter system to the fascia board, the gutters are part of the whole design.

 - This design uses a waterproof membrane with special outlets.
 Hidden gutters enhance the architectural appeal and require professional installation.